-Why Do Motorcycle Fuses Blow? – (Explained)
+Why Do Motorcycle Fuses Blow? – (A Simple Guide)

-A motorcycle electrical system uses eight to nine fuse (ranging from 5 Amp to 40 Amp) for properly functioning all parts and accessories.
 Above that, motorcycle manufacturers provide 3 to 4 spare fuses for emergency use.
 You can replace the blown fuse with a spare one provided in the fuse box.

-So, why do motorcycle fuses blow?
+But why do motorcycle fuses blow?
 All fuses have a particular current rating (amperage); whenever extra current passes, the fuse heats up and melts to protect the accessories connected to that circuit.
 A motorcycle’s main fuse usually blows because of the sudden spike in current drawn from the alternator.

 What is the Use of Fuse in Motorcycles?